saikrishnayadav764/Task_Management_API/README.md

-Here's the updated README file reflecting the provided file structure:

----

 # Task Management API

 The Task Management API is a Node.js-based system designed to manage tasks efficiently.
 It offers functionalities to create, read, update, and delete tasks via a RESTful API.